cryoEM-CNIO/Binder_Design_Watcher/README.md

 - `--soluble_pMPNN`: Boolean flag to redesign the non-interacting binder surface usign pMPNN_soluble.
 Default=False
 - `--distance`: Distance from the protein-protein interface to start redesigning the sequnce usign pMPNN soluble.
 Default=10
 - `--hits_number`: Number of designs which pass the filtering metrics after which the process stops.
 Default=100
 - `--core`: Threshold of binder fraction core residues for filtering (filtering no plausible structures like most of two helices bundles).
-Default=0.0696969697
+Default=0.05
 - `--residues`: List of residues from the design you want to fix.
 Useful in the case of scaffolds, to avoid full pMPNN binder sequence reconstruction.
 Default=""

-`Note: The core threshold is extracted using F1-score from a 1000 design datasets, it should be improved, not too strict `
+`Note: The core threshold is extracted using F1-score from a 1000 design datasets, it should be improved, not too strict`

 ## ALTERNATIVE SCORING METRICS